1. Portable jump start kits

 8. Hot Seat

-An average of 30-50 children die each year from being trapped in a hot car.
+An average of 39 children die from heatstroke each year after being trapped in a hot car.
 For her science fair, an 8th grader invented the Hot Seat, a pressure-sensor pad that fits under a child’s car seat and triggers an alert if the driver is more than 40 feet from the vehicle and the child is still in the car.

 9. Tech detecting drowsy driving